-- 1. Check all fasteners, set screws on the fan, wheel, bearings, drive, motor base and accessories for tightness. - Rotate the fan wheel by hand and assure no parts are rubbing.
+- 1. Check all fasteners, set screws on the fan, wheel, bearings, drive, motor base and accessories for tightness. - 2.
+Rotate the fan wheel by hand and assure no parts are rubbing.
 Access to the wheel is obtained through a bolted panel located on the side of the fan housing. - 3.
 Ensure proper wheel settings for radial gap and alignment.
-Refer to Radial Gap, Overlap and Wheel Alignment section on page 8.
+Refer to Radial Gap, Overlap and Wheel Alignment sections.